Sleeping rough to end homelessness

 It all started back in 2010 when 60 business, community and political leaders slept on cold concrete for one night.
 Together they raised over $100,000 to support the work of Lifewise’s Crisis Response and Housing team.

-Stripped of their creature comforts, leaders and influencers from business, community and political spheres will spend a night on cold concrete at the AUT City Campus, receiving an insight into what it means to sleep rough.
-Their commitment is rewarded by donations from family, friends, colleagues and the public; every dollar raised goes towards Lifewise’s work towards ending homelessness.
+Stripped of their creature comforts, leaders and influencers from business, community and political spheres will spend a night on cold concrete, receiving an insight into what it means to sleep rough.
+Their commitment is rewarded by donations from family, friends, colleagues and the public; every dollar raised goes towards Lifewise’s work towards preventing homelessness.